Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 [Snowpipe Streaming quicstarts](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0).

 The data in Snowflake table is visualized in real-time with [AMG (Amazon Managed Grafana)](https://aws.amazon.com/grafana/) and [Streamlit](https://streamlit.io)
 Note that Streamlit is containerized and managed by [Amazon Elastic Container Service](https://aws.amazon.com/ecs/).
+An [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) is used to front-end the container.

 ![Architecture diagram for the Demo](assets/Overview-2-flight-arch.png)